 Critical Export Keyfile Information

-If as an Individual Account holder, you lose your Login Password, the exported keyfile is the only way to regain Account access: The (KODiAC) cloud service operator cannot access your content, cannot recover your keys, and cannot reset your password without (today) violating the principle requirement of making certain ISPs never have or gain access to your data/ resources.
+If as an Individual Account holder, you lose your Login Password, the exported keyfile is the only way to regain Account access: The (KODiAC) cloud service operator cannot access your content, cannot recover your keys, and cannot reset your password without (today) violating the principle requirement of making certain MSPs never have or gain access to your data/ resources.

 Maintain an offline copy of your keyfile: Never store it on network-connected systems.
 Also make sure you maintain access to its' password.